In this tutorial, I’ll teach you how to set up a WooCommerce + WordPress online store where you can list and sell physical products.

 Tax is by far the least exciting part of running an e-commerce store, but it’s also something we can’t disregard, sadly.

-Anyway, you’re going to be pleased to see that WooCommerce helps you with this part too.
+You’re going to be pleased to see that WooCommerce helps you with this part too.

 First, you can select if you’re going to be shipping physical goods or not.
 If you check the box, WooCommerce will pre-set the remaining shipping-related details in the settings.